 In olden days nonprofit fundraising, donor records, notes and analysis were kept in filing cabinets and organized on spreadsheets.
 Important details about donors lived mostly in the heads and personal notes of development professionals.
 But we live in the age of data.
 Everything you need to know about your nonprofit, and your donors, can be tracked automatically.
 The quantity of data available and the ease of gathering it is astounding.
 And Mightycause designed our Premium tools with your nonprofit data at the center, so your nonprofit can incorporate comprehensive data tracking, with no platform fees, with price points for organizations of all sizes and budgets.

-Here’s how to use Mightycause’s Premium nonprofit data tracking, and the three metrics you should be paying close attention to.
+Here’s how to use Mightycause’s Advanced nonprofit data tracking, and the three metrics you should be paying close attention to.

 To offer your nonprofit better and easier ways to utilize the data collected on Mightycause, we’ve partnered with a company called Zapier.
 Zapier is an online automation tool that connects one program to another, and you can do some really cool, creative, time-saving stuff with it!
 Using Zapier, you can automate your data from Mightycause into dozens of programs also available via Zapier.